K4liber/subinterpreters/README.md

 `GIL` simplifies developers lifes.
 For example, performing the most common operations on a dictionary shared between multiple threads will not result in a race condition or corruption of the data within the dictionary.
 Moreover, when you are reading or writing from a file or socket the GIL is released allowing multiple threads to run in parallel.
 The `GIL` is smart, it tries to help, you need to have more trust in `GIL`.

 #### What about pure python functions?
-Is it safe to execute them using multiple threads running at the same time, witihin a single process?
+Is it safe to disable GIL and execute bunch of pure functions on multiple threads?

 <a name="shared_state"></a>From the perspective of a Python developer who defines a pure function based solely on the absence of explicit shared state manipulation within the function's code, there are still implicit actions performed by the CPython interpreter that can modify shared state.

-TODO clean this mess up

-For example, `Reference Counts` + `String interning`.
+As an example of such implicit actions, lets consider coexistence of two mechanisms `Reference Counts` and `String interning`.

+#### What are `Reference Counts`?

-`Reference Counts` is a mechanism that involves such implicit actions.
-Every object in Python has an associated reference count that the garbage collector uses to determine when its memory can be freed.
-When you create, copy, or delete any Python object (even locals within pure functions), it affects the reference count.
+Every object in Python has an associated `reference count` that the garbage collector uses to determine when its memory can be freed.
+When you create, copy, or delete any Python object, it affects the reference count.
 This operation must be protected by the GIL because it changes the global state of the interpreter.
 Without the GIL, two threads that increment or decrement the reference count of the same object concurrently might corrupt the reference count, leading to memory leaks or premature deallocation.

-Nice article about `String interning`: https://medium.com/@bdov_/https-medium-com-bdov-python-objects-part-iii-string-interning-625d3c7319de
+#### What is `String interning`?

+Here (TODO link https://medium.com/@bdov_/https-medium-com-bdov-python-objects-part-iii-string-interning-625d3c7319de ) you can find a really helpful article on  `String interning`.

 TLTR: